 That’s your average monthly overhead.

 There’s more to do after grabbing that number, but we do want to high-five you real fast.
 Just looking into your overhead puts you ahead of a lot of other shops—many of which don’t have the time or energy to really zero in on what they’re paying to exist.
 They get caught up in the day-to-day running of the shop and glance at their accounts and say, “OK, we’ve got enough to keep going.”

 But that’s not an actual reflection of how healthy the business is, or where they need to be priced in the market because they don’t know what the actual cost of running the operation is.
 That’s how you wind up with situations where shop owners just pump everything they earn back into the shop.

 So, now you know your overhead.
 Maybe you’re happy to leave it there; knowledge is power and all that.
 But maybe you’re looking at inflation and the economy and wondering if you can trim things.

-Before we go further, let’s make it clear that you can’t reduce your overhead to nothing.
+But with that in mind, let’s make it clear that you can’t reduce your overhead to nothing.
 You are always going to have some kind of operating expenses.
 Looking for places to reduce them is a start, but it’s going to vary by shop.
 “It’s a case by case basis,” Robby says.
 “You’ve got to look at all of the costs contributing to overhead, and see where you are and where you can cut back.”